erdoganmithat/davetlimizicat.github.io/portfolio.md

 permalink: /kategoriler/
 ---

-{% for project in site.kategoriler %}
+{% for project in site.portfolio %}

 {% if project.redirect %}
 <div class="project">